siljawalenius/siljawalenius/README.md

 I'm Silja (she/her/they) - a coder and designer based out of Toronto, Canada.
 I'm currently studying engineering and designing websites.
 I love learning more about sustainable tech, and finding intersections between my architecture and engineering studies.

-🔭 I’m currently working on ...  a bunch of small shaders projects, a three js solar system, and a three js breathing app
+🔭 I’m currently working on ...  a new portfolio site 👀

-🌱 I’m currently learning ...  loads of webGL stuff
+🌱 I’m currently learning ...  lots of fun things relating to security development!

-🧚 Next on the list ... experimenting with circuits
+🧚 Next on the list ... we'll see!

 🎧 Current Jams - <a href = "https://open.spotify.com/playlist/2gNshD82pELPnE2CYeCLkp?si=4def9e25997842ce"> palo santo playlist </a>